What is My Cell Tower Lease Rate?

 - How much should I charge if they want to add a generator?

-- Can I charge them more if they want to add additional equipment?
+- Can I charge them more if they add more equipment on the tower or in the leased premises?

-- Should I agree to reduce their rent?
+- Should I agree to reduce their rent and optimize the cell site?

-- Will they take down the cell tower if I do not give them a rent reduction?
+- Will they move or take down the cell tower if I do not give them a rent reduction?

 Request a cell tower lease valuation consultation with Tower Genius.